liberland/laws/drafting/consolidated/judical-process-law.md

 2. The respondent may then be allowed to present a rejoinder, responding to the applicant's rebuttal and providing any additional arguments or evidence that directly relate to the matters raised in the rebuttal.

 ### Article 42: Extension of Hearing
-1. The judge may extend the hearing, by exception, for serious reasons that must be clearly communicated to the parties.
+1. The Judge may extend the hearing, by exception, for serious reasons that must be clearly communicated to the parties.
 An extension may be granted no more than twice per case and only when necessary for the just and efficient resolution of the dispute.
-2. Upon deciding to extend the hearing, the judge shall promptly issue new summons for the date of the extended hearing.
+2. Upon deciding to extend the hearing, the Judge shall promptly issue new summons for the date of the extended hearing.

 ### Article 43: Closing Arguments
 1. After both parties have presented their cases, rebuttals, and rejoinders, they shall be given the opportunity to make closing arguments.
 The applicant shall present their closing argument first, summarizing the key points of their case and highlighting any particularly persuasive evidence or legal submissions.